Using Home Pregnancy Tests

 The pregnancy hormones don’t increase the same in every woman.
 If implantation and hCG production happens later than expected, you might not get an early positive result.
 A negative result, in this case, would be a false negative.

 2. Not Following Test Directions

 In your intense desire to find out if you are pregnant, you rip open the package as soon as you get home, pee and soak the test.
 Did you look at the instructions before you did that?
-There is a chance that you didn’t and that could negatively affect the the reliability of the test results.
+There is a chance that you didn’t, and that could negatively affect the reliability of the test results.
 Some tests will tell you how long to dip or urinate on the test.
 Wetting the test for too little time or for too long can create unreliable results.

 3. Reading Test Results at The Wrong Time